-Challenging a will and the important role that mediation can play in reaching an of of court settlement quickly and economically.
+Challenging a will and the role that mediation can play in reaching an out of court settlement quickly and economically.

 What is mediation?

 Mediation can take place in various forms, but it usually involves all the parties attending a venue together, along with a trained mediator, with the intention of reaching an out of court settlement.

 The mediator, who is often a lawyer themselves, has the role of encouraging the parties to settle the dispute.
 The mediator may have their own view on the case, but they are not there to act as a judge.
 Their role is simply to broker a deal.